JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 ## Managing resources

-To package and load resources, you can use the resources library, the JVM resource loading, or add files to packaged applications.
+To package and load resources, you can use the Compose Multiplatform resources library, the JVM resource loading, or add files to packaged applications.

 ### Resources library

-The most common way to set up the resources for your project is to use the resources library.
+The most straightforward way to set up the resources for your project is to use the resources library.
 With the resources library, you can access resources in common code across all supported platforms.
 See [Multiplatform resources](compose-multiplatform-resources.md) for details.